 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”Genesis 1:26

 6. The Father’s Work in Bringing Forth the Son

-Begotten in Hebrew gives us the clue.
-Begotten is not a reference to the sexual side of conception, it is the actual giving birth, and means to act as a midwife:
+Begotten in Hebrew gives us a clue.
+Begotten is not a reference to the sexual side of conception.
+It is the actual giving birth and means to act as a midwife:

 “I will declare the decree: The LORD has said to Me, ‘You are My Son, Today I have begotten You.Psalm 2:7-8

 יָלַד yâlaḏ; a primitive root; to bear young; causatively, to beget; medically, to act as midwife; specifically, to show lineage: — bear, beget, birth((-day)), born, (make to) bring forth (children, young), bring up, calve, child, come, be delivered (of a child), time of delivery, gender, hatch, labour, (do the office of a) midwife

 The Father was present at Jesus’ birth, the Son of God, ensuring His safe arrival like a midwife.

 7. The Woman Who Bears Jesus the Son of God